Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Greenock and

 The station replaced Greenock Princes Pier [1st], a little way to the south.

 The new station had four canopied platforms and the large covered circulating area opened out onto Princes Pier itself.
 Platform 1 was on the west side.
 The quayside was long enough to accommodate more than one paddle steamer.
 A two covered exits ran from the circulating area, one to the west and one to the east of the station.
 The three exit points from the station had towers on either side.
 The building, two storeys high, was an impressive sight from offshore.

 To the east of the passenger station were carriage sidings, Princes Pier Goods (a large goods yard with a notably large cattle depot) and Greenock Albert Harbour.
 To the south was Princes Pier Shed, on the west side of the line before it entered Union Street Tunnel and the steep climb south and east to Lynedoch.
 This steep incline led to a series of accidents over the years, breakaway wagons running down into the station.

 The station closed in 1959 to regular traffic.
-It remained open for boat specials until 1966 and the line south to Kilmacolm singled.
+It remained open for boat specials until 1965 and the line south to Kilmacolm singled.
 Cruise ships would moor at the Tail of the Bank and lighters convey passengers to the pier.
 Goods continued until 1966/67.
 The signal box was closed in 1967.